 10. Tsunan Snow Festival

 Have you ever seen the beautiful scenery of countless lanterns, flying in the night sky like Disney’s Tangled?
 Guess what, you can see that very scene here in Japan!
 More than 1,000 lanterns fly in the sky over Tsunan in Niigata Prefecture and fireworks are set off in the finale of the festival.
-Tsunan receives some of the heaviest snowfall in the world and to lift the spirits of the locals in these cold and dark winters, Tsunan Snow Festival is organized each year.
-Winter activities, including snowboard battles, live music, and fireworks cheer up everyone who sees it!
+Tsunan receives some of the heaviest snowfall in the world and this festival helps to lift the spirits of the locals during the cold and dark winters.
+Winter activities, including snowboard battles, live music, and fireworks help to cheer up everyone!

 Tsunan Snow Festival

 Tsunan Snow Festival

-A grand total of 10 snow festivals are introduced here, but there are many more winter events organized in Japan.
-All of them are as fantastic and impressive as you’d expect with snow huts, fireworks, illumination events, and much more.
+We talked about 10 great snow festivals in Japan, but there are lots of other fun things you can do in winter here.
+All of these festivals are as fantastic and impressive as you’d expect with snow huts, fireworks, illumination events, and much more.
 Each festival has its own unique characteristics and is well worth a visit.
-Be sure to check their official website or social media to find out when the festival is held and if there are any sudden changes, sometimes the lack or abundance of snow might spoil the winter party.
-We hope you will enjoy visiting these Japanese snow festivals that have spectacular shows in winter!
+Be sure to double check the official website of each festival to make sure there aren’t any sudden changes.
+We hope you have the chance to visit some of these best winter snow festivals in Japan on your next visit!